emmaj7/sml_summerproject/README.md

 # sml_summerproject
+This project uses [blockly](https://developers.google.com/blockly/) which lets the user code a simple program to control a driver-less RC vehicle (KTH's SVEA cars).
+The user simulates the vehicle's path in the browser before trying it out for real.
+The project is mainly written in JavaScript, HTML and Python.
 ## Setting up the invironment
 The project assumes you are running ubuntu 16.04. and that you have the following applications installed on your machine:
 * [ROS](https://www.ros.org/).
 You can install ROS by following [this guide](http://wiki.ros.org/kinetic/Installation/Ubuntu).